karthisp/MDB/README.md

 # MDB
 A movies database site where a user can review his/her favourite movies.

+## Features
+- Can handle CRUD operations
+- User authentication required for adding reviews
+- A user can have only one review per movie under his/her name

 ## Design inspiration
 Netflix, Rotten Tomatoes and IMDB